getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 is the number of degrees of freedom on those regions among the ones defined in `rg1` and `rg2` which are characterized as "slaves".
 It represents the contact equivalent nodal forces.
-The augmentation parameter `r` should be chosen in a range of acceptabe values (close to the Young modulus of the elastic body, see Getfem user documentation).
+The augmentation parameter `r` should be chosen in a range of acceptable values (close to the Young modulus of the elastic body, see Getfem user documentation).
 The optional parameters `slave1` and `slave2` declare if the regions defined in `rg1` and `rg2` are correspondingly considered as "slaves".